livegnik/2way-poc-design/README.md

 ## 4. Why 2WAY exists

-Centralized systems accumulate implicit trust: operators hold root keys, rewrite history silently, and change access rules without recourse.
-A single breach or policy shift can revoke products, orphan data, or force mass migrations.
-Secrets, ACLs, and business logic share the same blast radius.
+Modern systems fail because they concentrate authority.
+Root keys, ACLs, and data ownership sit next to business logic in a single backend, so the operator can silently rewrite history, change rules, or disappear entirely.
+A breach, policy swing, or acquisition can revoke an entire product overnight, leaving customers with no trustworthy path to recover their data or prove their rights.

-They also connect poorly.
-Either everything is globally reachable, or everything is siloed.
-Complex federation agreements rarely survive organizational change, and every bridge increases the damage an attacker can inflict.
-Data outlives software, yet ownership remains entangled with whichever backend happens to be running today.
+Even when the backend behaves, it does not connect cleanly with others.
+Organizations either make every service globally reachable or silo everything behind brittle federation bridges.
+Each new integration expands the blast radius of a compromise, and every org change breaks the bespoke trust deals those bridges rely on.
+Meanwhile data always outlives the software that wrote it, yet migrations still require freeze-and-cutover events because authority and storage are welded to a specific deployment.

-2WAY separates durable structure from transient deployment.
-Identities, relationships, ordering, and permissions remain stable, portable, and inspectable even as applications evolve or disappear.
-Because authority is local and structural, compromise is contained to the device or trust radius that granted it, and systems can reconnect or extend without inheriting the liabilities of a central backend.
+2WAY exists to decouple durable structure from transient software.
+Identities, relationships, ordering, and permissions live in a shared, inspectable graph that every device enforces locally.
+Applications and operators can evolve or go offline without dragging authority with them.
+Compromise is contained to the device or trust radius that granted access, and when systems reconnect they do so by replaying signed, auditable history rather than trusting a central coordinator.
+This lets multiple implementations cooperate without inheriting one another's incentives or liabilities.

 ## 5. Core idea: a shared, local-first graph